sindresorhus/sindresorhus.github.com/source/content/apps/velja.md

 If you want to open the website in a specific browser directly instead of showing the browser prompt, add [this shortcut](https://www.icloud.com/shortcuts/d3f833d1a1334d169ccefe26fa0ec240) instead.

+#### Open links clicked in a browser or PWA in a specific browser

+Velja generally cannot handle links clicked in a browser because browsers don't notify the system about it.
+However, there is a workaround.
+Install [this browser extension](https://chromewebstore.google.com/detail/redirector/ocgpenflpmgnfapjedencafcfakcekcd) and make a rule to open links in Velja.
+Here's an [example rule](https://www.dropbox.com/scl/fi/s99bdxvbypar0nj2v8pj5/Redirector-1702989917.json?rlkey=fey4cs3wxuln528wkb5ai75u5&raw=1) (import it into the extension) that opens all links clicked in a browser in Velja.
+This could be useful if you need to open all links from a browser PWA in a specific browser.

 #### Launch browsers from Velja menu

 Hold the <kbd>Option</kbd> key when clicking a browser in the Velja menu to launch it instead of setting it as the current browser.